Overview

 West Clare Railway Museum & Heritage Line

-The restored Moyasta Junction station house now houses a small museum that chronicles the rise of the West Clare Railway, its role in connecting remote coastal communities, and the cultural imprint left by the line – famously celebrated in Percy French’s song “Are You Right There Michael?”.
-Seasonal heritage trains run from the station, typically from late May to early October; exact dates and times are posted on the West Clare Railway’s official website.
-The steam engine’s whistle and the rhythmic clatter of wheels provide a sensory time‑travel experience that appeals to railway enthusiasts and families alike.
+Seasonal heritage trains depart from the station, typically running from late May to early October.
+Exact dates and timetables are posted on the West Clare Railway’s official website.
+The experience offers a sensory journey back in time, with the steam engine’s whistle and the rhythmic clatter of wheels appealing to railway enthusiasts and families alike.

 Moyasta Oysters Farm Tour